looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 3. What about more ambient lights?
 Or an `AmbientLight` and a `HemisphereLight` at the same time?
 What effect does this have on the scene?

-_Remember: light from the `DirectionalLight` shines {{< link path="/book/first-steps/physically-based-rendering/#introducing-the-directionallight" title="from `light.position` to `light.target.position`" >}} by default.
+_Remember: light from the `DirectionalLight` shines [from `light.position` to `light.target.position`]({{< relref "/book/first-steps/physically-based-rendering#introducing-the-directionallight" >}} "from `light.position` to `light.target.position`") by default.
 If you adjust the light's position, it will continue to point at the same spot, but now the rays will come in at a different angle._

 {{% /aside %}}